|Career and Professional Development||Family and Alumni Relations||Recreational Sports|

 |Cranwell International Center||Housing and Residence Life||Strengths-Based Learning|

 |Dean of Students/Student Advocacy||Intercultural Engagement Center||Student Conduct|

 |Dining Services||Leadership Education Collaborative||Student Engagement and Campus Life|

 We don't expect you to move in completely on your own.
 If you need help, here is a short list of people who will be available during move-in and a description of what they will be able to assist you with.

 Resident advisors (R.A.s) are student leaders and employees who live on each residence hall floor.
 They will be available at check-in tables and throughout the building during move-in to answer questions you may have.

-Hokie helpers is a group of faculty, staff, and student organization volunteers who help students and their parents move into residence hall rooms during check-in.
-Based on the number of volunteers available, Hokie helpers plans to help make the move-in process much easier and quicker for as many new and returning students as possible.
+Hokie Helpers is a group of faculty, staff, student organization, and community volunteers who help students and their parents move into residence hall rooms during check-in.
+Based on the number of volunteers available, Hokie Helpers help make the move-in process much easier and quicker for as many new and returning students as possible.
 These volunteers can help you unload vehicles, watch over belongings while you park your car, and carry items with you to your building lobby.